redhat-cip/software-factory/docs/deepdive.rst

 Why use an image ?

-* Easy install of non packaged services such as gerrit or redmine
+* Easy install of non packaged services such as gerrit or nodepool
 * Reproducible deployment (no network access required)
 * Reproducible upgrade